eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 endpoint is owned by some proxy participant, and once the proxy participant is deleted, all of its proxy endpoints are deleted as well.
-Participants assert their liveliness periodically (called *automic* liveliness in the DCPS specification and the only mode currently supported by Cyclone DDS), and when nothing has been heard from a participant for the lease duration published by that participant in its SPDP message, the lease becomes expired triggering a clean-up.
+Participants assert their liveliness periodically (called *automic* liveliness in the DCPS specification and the only mode currently supported by Eclipse Cyclone DDS), and when nothing has been heard from a participant for the lease duration published by that participant in its SPDP message, the lease becomes expired triggering a clean-up.